Yolande Harmer: Espionage career

-However, delivering the information she gathered was problematic: She had a radio transmitter, but no-one to operate it for her.
+However, delivering the information she gathered was problematic: she had a radio transmitter, but no one to operate it for her.
 She sent the information using mail services via Europe or the United States, but precious time was often lost.
-During her work in Egypt she often risked not only her own life, but the life of her son.
+During her work in Egypt, she often risked not only her own life, but the life of her son.

 In July 1948, Harmer was arrested.
 In August, after falling ill in jail, she was released and deported.
 She went to Paris where she worked for the Middle East Department of the Israeli Foreign Ministry.
-During her work in Paris she maintained her Egyptian contacts, continuing to provide Israel with valuable information.
+During her work in Paris, she maintained her Egyptian contacts, continuing to provide Israel with valuable information.

 According to the Jewish Telegraphic Agency, "her genteel manners and dovish beliefs, which included supporting the coexistence of Arabs and Jews, left her somewhat adrift in the new state" after 1948.
-Harmer's granddaughter, Miel de Botton, disputes the comparisons between Harmer and Mata Hari, stating that she had good relations with both sides, but was no double agent.
+Harmer's granddaughter, Miel de Botton, disputes the comparisons between Harmer and Mata Hari, stating that she had good relations with both sides and was no double agent.
 In 1950, Harmer worked in Madrid.
 She died of cancer in Jerusalem in 1959.